 4.3.2 At the current time the settlements in Hurn are not identified in the 2014 Core Strategy (Policy LN4) as suitable for affordable housing exception sites to be allowed within the Green Belt.
-This is something that could be changed through the new BCP Local Plan, however current evidence does not identify a clear local need for this (particularly taking into account that such sites generally need to be a certain size to be viable).
+This is something that could be changed through the new BCP Local Plan, however the draft Plan submitted for its examination in June 2024 does not propose a policy for affordable housing exception sites, and current evidence does not identify a clear local need for this in Hurn parish (particularly taking into account that such sites generally need to be a certain size to be viable).